Wonderful service from start to finish.

 My tenant hasn’t paid their rent.
 What can I do?

 From 26 March 2020, the ability to forfeit a commercial lease for non-payment of the rent was suspended by the Government following the passing of the Coronavirus Act 2020.
 You cannot therefore take the usual steps to evict your tenant at present.
-This was extended on 26 June 2020 until 30 September 2020.
-However, from 1 October 2020, unless the Government guidance changes further, you will be able to forfeit the lease and recover the property from this point.
+In September, this was extended until 31 December 2020.
+However, from 1 January 2021, unless the Government guidance changes further, you will be able to forfeit the lease and recover the property from this point.
 Consider, though, the merits of doing so beforehand as you will potentially be left with an empty unit which could be difficult to fill in the current climate and you may be liable for any empty premises business rates.